 Simon and Andrew were fishermen.
 Think about that for a second: This means they didn't make it into an apprenticeship program.
-They weren't the best of the best of the best; they were the ones who got sent home to "make babies and pray they become rabbis."
+They weren't the best of the best; they were the ones who got sent home to "make babies and pray they become rabbis."